-The Computer Science Accreditation Council (CSAC) accredits all Computer Science honours programs offered by the department, with the exception of the BA and BSc honours minor.
+The Computer Science Accreditation Council (CSAC) accredits all Computer Science honours programs offered by the Department that have already graduated students, with the exception of the BA and BSc honours minor.

 The Computer Science Accreditation Council is an autonomous body established by the Canadian Information Processing Society (CIPS).
 The purpose of accreditation is to identify those institutions that offer computer programs worthy of recognition.
 The objectives of the Council are: